 1 cup barbecue sauce (your choice)*

-2 cups of grated cheese (mozarella or sharp cheddar or a combo of both – this is good for 1 pizza crust)
+2 cups of grated cheese (mozzarella or sharp cheddar or a combo of both – this is good for 1 pizza crust)

 *I often use Sweet Baby Rays but you can use your favorite barbecue sauce or make your own.

-Preheat the oven according to the pizza manufacturer’s instruction.
+Preheat the oven according to the pizza manufacturer’s instructions.

 Spray some non-stick cooking oil on a heated frying pan.
 Brown the ground beef.
 Crumble with a fork as you brown it to separate the meat.
 Stir in the chopped onion and cook for about 2-3 minutes.
 Add the barbecue sauce.
 Stir it in to ensure that all the meat is coated with the sauce.
 Simmer on low heat uncovered for about ten minutes.
 Drain the beef if necessary.